Ron Harper Jr.

-Ronald Harper Jr. (born April 12, 2000) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA), on a two-way contract with the Maine Celtics of the NBA G League.
+Ronald Harper Jr. (born April 12, 2000) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
 He played college basketball for the Rutgers Scarlet Knights of the Big Ten Conference.
-He is the son of former NBA player Ron Harper and his younger brother Dylan currently plays for the San Antonio Spurs.
+He is the son of former NBA player Ron Harper and the older brother of San Antonio Spurs player Dylan Harper.

-Early life
+Early life and high school career

 Harper was born in Paterson, New Jersey, while his father, Ron Harper, was playing for the Los Angeles Lakers in the NBA.
-He grew up playing basketball under the coaching of his mother, Maria.
-On the Amateur Athletic Union circuit, Harper competed for Ring City Basketball, a program owned by his parents.
-Raised in Upper Saddle River, New Jersey & Franklin Lakes, New Jersey, he attended Don Bosco Preparatory High School in Ramsey, New Jersey.
-As a junior, Harper averaged 10.1 points and 1.5 rebounds per game while shooting 37 percent from 3-point range.
-He helped his team win its first Non-Public A state title in 47 years.
-In his senior season, he averaged 20.8 points and 3.9 rebounds per game, leading his team to its second straight Non-Public A state championship.
-He scored a career-high 33 points in a loss to Roselle Catholic High School at the Tournament of Champions final.
-Harper was named North Jersey Player of the Year by The Record.
-He was considered a four-star recruit by Rivals but his only Power Five scholarship offers were from Nebraska and Rutgers.
-On August 11, 2017, he committed to play college basketball for Rutgers.
+He began playing basketball under the coaching of his mother, Maria.
+On the Amateur Athletic Union circuit, he played for Ring City Basketball, a program operated by his parents.
+He was raised in Upper Saddle River and Franklin Lakes, New Jersey, and attended Don Bosco Preparatory High School in Ramsey, New Jersey.

+As a junior, Harper averaged 10.1 points per game and helped Don Bosco win its first NJSIAA Non-Public A state championship in 47 years.
+During his senior season, he averaged 20.8 points and led the Ironmen to a 29–3 record, a second consecutive Non-Public A title and the Bergen County Jamboree championship.
+He was named North Jersey Player of the Year by The Record.

+Harper was rated a four-star recruit by Rivals.
+He committed to Rutgers on August 11, 2017, choosing the Scarlet Knights over reported offers that included Nebraska and Miami (Ohio).